 "What about the effects on children?"

-"In the instance of children, if it takes a village to raise a child, one hopes it is a village which believes in full equality for all its people.
+"If it takes a village to raise a child, one hopes it is a village which believes in full equality for all its people.
 When children are subjected to systematic prejudice on a daily basis, as are many children of gay families, it poses far-reaching problems.
 Marriage protects children.
-And since many lesbians and gay men do have children, they are denied the right to raise them within a marital relationship.
-Also, studies done in the last 20 years show that children from gay parents are very well-adjusted and happy.
-Studies also show that kids do not necessarily need just one mother and one father so much as they need good nurturers and positive role models.
-It should also be noted that gay and lesbian couples can adopt in New Jersey and California and a recent Stanford University study reported that there are 140,000 children in California with a gay or lesbian parent."
+Since many lesbians and gay men do have children, they are denied the right to raise them within a marital relationship.
+Studies done in the last 20 years show children with gay parents are usually very well-adjusted and happy.
+Studies also show that kids do not necessarily need just one mother and one father as much as they need good nurturers and positive role models.”

 "The Bible says marriage is between one man and one woman; it is a religious institution."

-"Civil marriage is a government institution that grants hundreds of state rights and over 1,000 federal rights.
+"Civil marriage is a government institution that grants hundreds of state rights and 1,138 federal rights.
 When a couple goes to the County Clerk's office for a marriage license, religion plays no role.
-The U.S. Constitution makes no mention of the bible or any other religious text.
-There is no clear definition of exactly what constitutes marriage in the bible -- for example, at least in the Old Testament, polygamy is permitted, since several of the biblical figures had multiple wives.
+The U.S. Constitution makes no mention of the Christian bible or any other religious text.
+There is no clear definition of exactly what constitutes marriage in the bible.
+For example, in the Old Testament, polygamy is permitted, since several of the biblical figures had multiple wives.
 And, kidnapping, rape and slavery are all suggested as valid means for obtaining a wife.
 Although gay people have had religious wedding ceremonies performed, many in the freedom to marry movement are not asking for religions to accept same-sex couples' vows.
 Our issue is civil marriage, not religious weddings."

 "Civil marriage is the legal concept of marriage as a governmental institution irrespective of religious affiliation, in accordance with marriage laws of the jurisdiction."